LiquidFun/adventofcode/AoCTiles/README.md

 ### Configuration

 To use this script, you need to have a file named "session.cookie" in the same folder as this script.
-It should contain a single line, the "session" cookie without any prefix (just the string of the cookie). when logged in to https://adventofcode.com.
-Just paste it in there.
+It should contain a single line, the "session" cookie from https://adventofcode.com when you are logged in.
+No prefix is needed, only the string of length 128.

 Now add `<!-- AOC TILES BEGIN -->` and  `<!-- AOC TILES END -->` in your README, everything between these 2 tags will always be replaced by the script, so do not add additional information there.
 Note that these are HTML comments,